guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 ---
-title: "Archlinux Install Btrfs Encryption"
+title: "Archlinux Install BTRFS Encryption"
 date: 2023-09-16T18:52:06+01:00
 draft: true
 ---

-Arch Linux is an excellent Linux for a hands-on, daily use system when you are curious and motivated - practically required - to dig into the nitty gritty.
+Arch Linux is an excellent Linux for a hands-on, daily use system when you are curious and motivated - practically required - to dig into the nitty-gritty.

-In this article, I'll describe the steps for a minimal Arch Linux installation using LUKS for disk encryption (excluding `/boot`, more on that later) and using BTRFS as main filesystem.
+In this article, I'll describe the steps for a minimal Arch Linux installation using LUKS for disk encryption (excluding `/boot`, more on that later) and using BTRFS as main file system.

 Some relevant details about the environment: